nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### Adding a quote

-1. Add a quote without author and reference to Quotesify
+1. Add a quote without author and reference title to Quotesify

-    Test case: `add -q Life's short, smile while you still have teeth`
+    * Test case: `add -q Life is short, smile while you still have teeth`

-    Expected: Quote is added to Quotesify. message will be prompted to indicate that the quote has been successfully edited.
+    * Expected: Quote is added to Quotesify.
+A message will be prompted to indicate that the quote has been successfully added.

-2. Add a quote with an author name to Quotesify
+2. Add a quote with an author to Quotesify

-    Test case: `add -q Luke, I am your father /by Darth Vader`
+    * Test case: `add -q Luke, I am your father /by Darth Vader`

-    Expected: Quote is added to Quotesify. message will be prompted to indicate that the quote has been successfully edited.
+    * Expected: Quote is added to Quotesify.
+A message will be prompted to indicate that the quote has been successfully added.

-3. Add a quote with reference to Quotesify
+3. Add a quote with a reference title to Quotesify

-    Test case:`add -q Get schwifty /from Rick and Morty`
+    * Test case:`add -q Get schwifty! /from Rick and Morty`

-    Expected: Quote is added to Quotesify. message will be prompted to indicate that the quote has been successfully edited.
+    * Expected: Quote is added to Quotesify.
+A message will be prompted to indicate that the quote has been successfully added.

-4. Add a quote with an author and reference to
+4. Add a quote with an author and reference title to Quotesify

-    Test case: `add -q So everyone’s supposed to sleep every single night now? /by Rick /from Rick and Morty`
+    * Test case: `add -q So everyone’s supposed to sleep every single night now? /by Rick /from Rick and Morty`

-    Expected: Quote is added to Quotesify. message will be prompted to indicate that the quote has been successfully edited.
+    * Expected: Quote is added to Quotesify.
+A message will be prompted to indicate that the quote has been successfully added.

 5. Other incorrect commands to try:
    * `add -q` : quote field left empty